Top Causes of Electrical Accidents

-Most electrical safety hazards can be prevented with common sense and plain, old good wiring.
+The majority of electrical safety hazards can be prevented.
+Just use a combination of basic common sense and plain old good wiring.

 Cords and Plugs

-According to the National Fire Protection Association (www.nfpa.org), electrical cords and plugs are responsible for the most civilian deaths related to electrical accidents each year.
+The National Fire Protection Association reports that electrical cords and plugs are responsible for the most civilian deaths related to electrical accidents each year.
 Yet these are among the easiest hazards to avoid: Never use a cord or plug with evidence of burning, melting or any other visible damage.
 If the insulation is damaged or missing, or the cord has come loose from the plug, replace the whole thing; never use a cord repaired with electrical tape.

 Fixtures and Appliances

-GFCI (ground-fault circuit-interrupter) outlets are required in all bathrooms, kitchens, garages, outdoors and other potentially wet areas in and around the home.
-If you don't have these in your wet areas, have them installed as soon as possible (don't worry, it doesn't require rewiring).
-GFCIs protect against a variety of common electrical accidents, including shock or fire from electrical current reaching water, faulty appliance and tool wiring and other ground-fault hazards.
+GFCI (ground-fault circuit-interrupter) outlets are required in all bathrooms, kitchens, garages, outdoors, and other potentially wet areas in and around the home.
+If you don't yet have these in your wet areas, hire a licensed electrician to replace your old outlets as soon as possible.
+(Don't worry, installation doesn't require rewiring).
+GFCIs protect against a variety of common electrical accidents, including shock or fire from electrical current reaching water, faulty appliance and tool wiring, and other ground-fault hazards.

 As a general rule, the best approach to preventing electrical accidents is to treat this often underrated power source with respect.
 This means actually following the advice written in product manuals and on the little labels on cords, appliances, fixtures, and other devices.